Xanderyeng/sturdy-docker/readme.md

 * dashboard
 * sites ( WordPress )
 * TLS-CA ( SSL Certificates )
-Makefile is used to create, automate and even start servers.
+Makefile is used to create, and automate.
+You can use `make` when you make change to the `docker-custom.yml` or if there's any changes to the dashboard that is not related in anyways, you will then get these updates automatically. `make` is your friendy command.
 <pre>
 make
 </pre>